harrisonmalone/rails-graphql-cra-client/README.md

 ## Description

-A basic app for learning graphQL.
+A basic app for learning GraphQL.
 No features as such are mandatory.
 Basic CRUD functionality is what I aim to have with perhaps user accounts and authentication.

 ## Questions